Yana-Oymyakon Highlands: Geography

 The Yana-Oymyakon Highlands are a mountain region of the East Siberian System located between the southern reaches of the Verkhoyansk Range to the west, the Suntar-Khayata Range to the southwest and the Chersky mountain range to the northeast.
 The main highland features are the vast Yana Plateau in the northwest, the Elgi Plateau in the middle and the Oymyakon Plateau in the southeast.
 The highlands include the Kuydusun and Agalkin intermontane basins, as well as mountain chains of moderate altitude, such as the Nelgesin and Tirekhtyakh ranges.

 The average height of the plateau surface is between 300 m and 700 m in the upper course of the Yana River to the northwest, and to the southeast between 1400 m and 1500 m in the Oymyakon plateau.
 Individual peaks of the ranges rise up to 2000 m.

 The whole zone is characterized by harsh, cold winters and is very sparsely populated.
 The main towns are Oymyakon and Verkhoyansk, the latter close to the northwestern end of the highland area.

 Hydrography

 The upper course of the Yana River flows through the northwestern part of the Yana-Oymyakon Highlands with its following tributaries: Bytantay, Dulgalakh, Sartang, Adycha, Borulakh, Nelgese, Derbeke and Charky, among others.
-The Delinya River, a right tributary of the Tompo —part of the Lena basin, flows from the central part of the highlands, and the Indigirka River flows in the southeastern part with its tributaries Tuora-Yuryakh, Kuydusun, Kyuente, Elgi, and other minor ones.
+The Delinya, a right tributary of the Tompo —part of the Lena basin, flows from the central part of the highlands, and the Indigirka River flows in the southeastern part with its tributaries Tuora-Yuryakh, Kuydusun, Agayakan, Kyuyente, Elgi, and other minor ones.